 According to forecasts, the market of virtual assistants will reach $6.27 billion by 2025.
-Virtual assistants and virtual trainers will be in demand on sports and fitness apps.
+Virtual assistants and trainers will be in demand on sports and fitness apps.

 Aaptiv is a pioneer application that offers a virtual personal trainer.
 This trainer is available 24/7.
 It shares ideas and tips for an active, healthy, and happy lifestyle via a chatbot.
-The first virtual personal trainer not only educates users, but it also keeps learning.
+The first virtual personal trainer not only educates users but also keeps learning.

-How to create a fitness app where every community member will benefit from face-to-face communication?
+How to build your own fitness app where every community member benefits from face-to-face communication?
 Start real-time online classes.
-Instructors who want to create a fitness app and improve their personal brand benefit the most.
+Instructors who want to make their fitness app and improve their brand benefit the most.

 For gym instructors, live streaming helps them reach their audience, answer questions immediately, and build a better experience from online lessons.It helps athletes keep their morale while feeling they are not left alone.
 They can adjust their old habits to their new routine.

 Typical fitness app development costs